Alabama Road Trip No. 6

 The only way to photograph all four buildings in one shot is to stand on one of the corners and point your camera directly skyward.
 If your camera has a wide frame of view, you should be able to at least get the tops of what were once the skyscrapers of their day.

 From 20th and 1st Avenue, walk north up 20th Street to 3rd Avenue and turn left.
-You will pass Speakeasy (1920 3rd Ave.
-N.; 205-251-1506), a nightlife establishment.
-When you reach 19th Street and 3rd Avenue North, you will see the McWane Science Center (200 19th St. N.; 205-714-8300), located in the former Loveman's department store.
+Keep walking, and when you reach 19th Street and Third Avenue North, you will see the McWane Science Center (200 19th St. N.; 205-714-8300), located in the former Loveman's department store.

 Check Out the Theatre District